 Concurrency

-The workflow sets concurrency.cancel-in-progress: false for the cdk-deploy-management group.
-This means a second push while a deploy is in progress queues rather than cancels the running deploy.
-CDK deployments are not safe to cancel mid-run (CloudFormation can be left in a UPDATE_IN_PROGRESS state), so this is intentional.
+The workflow sets concurrency.cancel-in-progress: false for the cdk-deploy-landing-zone group.
+A second push while a deploy is in progress queues rather than cancels the running deploy.
+CDK deployments are not safe to cancel mid-run (CloudFormation can be left in an UPDATE_IN_PROGRESS state), so this is intentional.